risahv-Singh77/Olympic_Data_Analysis_MySQL/README.md

 3. **Event Analysis**: Determines the most popular sports/events and the number of participants.
 4. **Athlete Insights**: Provides information on top-performing athletes by medals won.

-## Setup Instructions

-To set up and run the project locally:
-1. Install MySQL and set up a local server.
-2. Import the provided SQL scripts and CSV files to create and populate the database.
-3. Run queries using MySQL Workbench, command-line interface, or any other SQL client.

 ## Usage